kevinsullivan/TMDE/README.md

     - true: celebrate
     - false: tell us!

-## What you now have
+## What you have wrought

-You now have, up and running, the learning environment you'll need for this course (and a lot more).
-Yay!
+You now have, up and running, the remarkable discrete math learning environment for CS2120 (Fall 2021) Yay!
 You're done.

-## If you're curious
+## Of course, if your're curious
+- Yep, that was clickbait, but hey
-Your new development environment delivers the following capabilities among others
+  - Your new development environment delivers the following capabilities among others
   - VSCode, open and ready for you to start, and to continue, developing the logic of your application, in a professionally competent manner
   - A containerized/virtual computer delivering a richly configured discrete math learning environment
     - Ubuntu 20.04 LTS operating system
     - Lean Prover Community, with mathlib
     - Widely used VSCode IDE
     - Root "shell" into Ubuntu container.
     - VSCode operates on a clone of your repo automatically created in your container
   - The entire development environment builds from the ground up when you first follow thees procedures
   - You can change and rebuild your own environment anytime, or incorporate improvements that we deliver from upstream
   - The ability to pull "upstream" updates to integrate changes to the main repository into your clones.
   - The ability to issue "pull requests," asking that your changes be incorporated into our upstream respository
   - The clone of your repo is in the directory, /workspaces, in the container.

 ## Help Make It Even Better
 Let us know what you think.
 Better yet, make it better and send us a PR.
 You'll be completely set up to do that by the results of this procedure.